e-sidorov/Effusion/README.md

 Effusion
 ========

-This repository contains programm that was developed during our research for the article:
+This repository contains a programm that was developed during our research for the article:

 "EFFUSION – A NEW SOPHISTICATED INJECTOR FOR NGINX WEB SERVERS"